jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

 ## My Preferred Toolchain

 Python is my preferred language for writing modem simulations.
 It's simple, has decent performance as long as you use the right libraries, and doesn't require a lot of ceremony.
 You can just open up a text file and hack away.

 Unlike some numerical-focused scripting languages I've used (Matlab and Julia), efficient arrays aren't built into the language.
 They need to be accessed through third-party, open source, packages.
 This leads to some clunky syntax, but you get used to it.
-In my opinion, the benefits of using Python outweigh annoying syntax.
+In my opinion, the benefits of using Python outweigh the annoying syntax.

 ## Modulator Simulation

 @TODO: Add diagram with large workflow, channel encoding, preamble, etc.

-The two packages you absolutely need to write effective simulations in Python are `numpy` (for efficient arrays and math), and `matplotlib` (for plotting).
-Eventually, we'll also want to use import `scipy`.
-To kick things off, let's import them.
+The three packages I rely on to write effective simulations in Python are

+1.  `numpy` for efficient arrays and math,
+2.  `matplotlib` for plotting
+3.  `scipy` for filter design

+For this first post we can get away without using `scipy`.
+To kick things off, let's import the packages:

 ``` python
 import numpy as np